chjackson/voi/README.md

 #### EVPPI computation

-* `voi` includes all the EVPPI computation methods that are in [SAVI](http://savi.shef.ac.uk) (GAM and Gaussian process regression), and includes the INLA method from [BCEA](https://cran.r-project.org/package=BCEA).
+* `voi` includes all the [EVPPI computation](https://chjackson.github.io/voi/articles/voi.html#evppi) methods that are in [SAVI](http://savi.shef.ac.uk) (GAM and Gaussian process regression), and includes the INLA method from [BCEA](https://cran.r-project.org/package=BCEA).

-* Some other nonparametric regression methods (`"earth"`, `"bart"`) are included in `voi`, which may improve efficiency for multiparameter EVPPI computation problems with large numbers of parameters.
+* Some other nonparametric regression methods ([`"earth"`](https://chjackson.github.io/voi/articles/voi.html#earth), [`"bart"`](https://chjackson.github.io/voi/articles/voi.html#bart)) are included in `voi`, which may improve efficiency for multiparameter EVPPI computation problems with large numbers of parameters.

 #### EVSI computation

-* `voi` is the first package to implement a range of EVSI computation methods: nonparametric regression, moment matching and importance sampling.
+* `voi` is the first package to implement a range of [EVSI computation](https://chjackson.github.io/voi/articles/voi.html#evsi) methods: nonparametric regression, moment matching and importance sampling.
+A simple model for the [expected net benefit of sampling](https://chjackson.github.io/voi/articles/plots.html) is also included.

 #### In summary